-To be eligible to obtain a PR card, one must apply for Canadian permanent residency.
+To be eligible to obtain a PR card, you must apply for Canadian permanent residency.
 Canada accepts more immigrants per capita than any other country in North America.
 If you want to learn more about how to immigrate to Canada as a permanent resident, start by completing our online assessment form to assess your eligibility.

 One of the main differences between the Canadian PR card and the American Green Card is the rights given to the cardholders.

 A Canadian PR Card is an identification and travel document for permanent residents.
-Canadian permanent residents are not required to hold their PR card and are granted rights that are not inherent to the card itself.
+Canadian permanent residents are not required to hold their PR card and are granted rights not inherent to the card itself.
 The PR card is only required to re-enter if travelling outside of Canada.

 The U.S., on the other hand, legally requires Green Card holders over 18 to always carry their cards with them.
 Green Card holders can be stopped by U.S. authorities at any time and asked to show their status documents.